VeinDevTtv/flex/MUSIC_BOT_GUIDE.md

 ## Available Commands

-### `/play <url>`
+### `/play <input>`
-Play a song from YouTube.
+Play a song from YouTube - now works with both direct URLs and search terms!
-- Required parameter: `url` - A valid YouTube URL to play
+- Required parameter: `input` - Either a YouTube URL or search keywords

 ### `/search <query>`
-Search for a song on YouTube and select from results.
+Search for a song on YouTube and select from interactive results.
 - Required parameter: `query` - Keywords to search for
+- Features interactive buttons to select from multiple search results

 ### `/skip`
 Skip the currently playing song.